openshift/origin-aggregated-logging/README.md

 Curator allows the admin to remove old indices from Elasticsearch on a per-project basis.

+### Tribe

+Tribe allows access to indices and documents stored in Elasticsearch without full control over the cluster.
+While theoretically meant to aggregate multiple clusters together, it is leveraged here just as an access option for limited access.

 ### OpenShift Ansible Logging Role (***openshift_logging***)

 The [**openshift-ansible**](https://github.com/openshift/openshift-ansible) ```openshift_logging``` role orchestrates the deployment